ahammednibras8/secure-mcp-db/README.md

 Building a secure bridge involves trade-offs.
 Here is the engineering reality:

-1. **Build Complexity:** We are running C code in Deno.
-Ensuring `libpg_query` compiles correctly via Emscripten and links to the Deno runtime was a non-trivial engineering challenge.
-But it ensures our parser behavior is 1:1 identical to the database.
+1. **Build Complexity:** We are running C code (`libpg_query`) compiled to WASM.
-2. **Latency:** Parsing AST and filtering rows in JavaScript adds overhead (milliseconds).
-We trade speed for safety.
+   We use a complex multi-stage `Dockerfile` to compile this binary and then move it to a `gcr.io/distroless/cc-debian12` container for a minimal production footprint.
+2. **Strictness:** You cannot run "lazy" SQL. `SELECT * FROM users` fails.
+You _must_ write `SELECT * FROM app_data.users`.
+This friction is intentional—ambiguity is insecurity.
 3. **The "BigInt" Problem:** JSON doesn't support 64-bit integers.
 PostgreSQL `COUNT(*)` returns a 64-bit int.
-We identify these in the result set and serialize them to strings to prevent client-side crashes.
+We identify these and serialize them to strings to prevent client-side crashes.
-4. **Friction:** Zero Trust is hard.
-You will find yourself fighting the middleware ("Why can't I query this?").
-Answer: Because you didn't allowlist it.

 ---